-At the December 2022 meeting, the People & Remuneration Committee Annual Report was presented which set out compliance with the AoC Senior Staff Remuneration Code.
-At the March 2023 Board meeting, the Board approved the Statement of non-adoption of the HE Senior Staff Remuneration Code, setting out that the Corporation had instead adopted the AoC Senior Staff Remuneration Code.
+At the October 2023 meeting, the People & Remuneration Committee Annual Report was presented which set out compliance with the AoC Senior Staff Remuneration Code.

-Details of remuneration for the year ended 31 July 2023 are set out in note 7 to the financial statements.
+Details of remuneration for the year ended 31 July 2024 are set out in note 7 to the financial statements.